 All-hands meetings (or ‘town halls’) are part and parcel of Silicon Valley.
-You would be hard pressed to find a tech company where this regular meeting isn’t ingrained in process.
-It’s a well accepted way to build and reinforce company culture, increase employee engagement and achieve alignment with company goals and expectations.
+You would be hard-pressed to find a tech company where this regular meeting isn’t ingrained in the process.
+It’s a well-accepted way to build and reinforce company culture, increase employee engagement, and achieve alignment with company goals and expectations.

 Why?
 The reality is that the efficacy of all-hands meetings is decreasing.
-Whilst helpful, these meetings should no longer be your go-to strategy to achieve team alignment for the following reasons:
+While helpful, these meetings should no longer be your go-to strategy to achieve team alignment for the following reasons:

-Due to the one to many style of an all-hands meeting, it usually a presentation from leadership to the business.
+Due to the one-to-many style of an all-hands meeting, it is usually a presentation from leadership to the business.
 Delivering content in this way is effective in terms of getting the message out, but is certainly not the most effective way to engage a team.
-It’s near impossible to receive feedback, encourage discussion and answer more than a few questions.
-Communication between groups of people is most effective when participants are engaged, and the discussion is both inclusive and collaborative, the antithesis of the ‘great unveil’ style presentation.

 Having personally experienced these four drawbacks, we knew that we needed alternatives to the all-hands if we were to maximize the alignment and engagement of our growing team.
 After experimentation, we came up with four simple strategies that have each had a tremendous impact on our team.